 - Chapter VIII of the Charter provides for the involvement of regional arrangements and agencies in the maintenance of international peace and security provided such activities are consistent with the purposes and principles outlined in Chapter I of the Charter.

-UN peacekeeping operations are deployed on the basis of mandates from the United Nations Security Council.
-Over the years, the range of tasks assigned to UN peacekeeping operations has expanded significantly in response to shifting patterns of conflict and to best address threats to international peace and security.
+UN peace operations are deployed on the basis of mandates from the United Nations Security Council.
+Over the years, the range of tasks assigned to UN peace operations has expanded significantly in response to shifting patterns of conflict and to best address threats to international peace and security.

-Although each UN peacekeeping operation is different, there is a considerable degree of consistency in the types of mandated tasks assigned by the Security Council.
-Depending on their mandate, peacekeeping operations may be required to:
+Although each UN peace operation is different, there is a considerable degree of consistency in the types of mandated tasks assigned by the Security Council.
+Depending on their mandate, peace operations may be required to:

 - Deploy to prevent the outbreak of conflict or the spill-over of conflict across borders;